Take Action

 Bill # Title Summary MOFGA Position MOFGA Testimony Status

 LD 928 Resolution, Proposing an Amendment to the Constitution of Maine to Establish a Right to a Healthy Environment [The Pine Tree Amendment] This resolution proposes to amend the Constitution of Maine to grant the people of the State a right to a clean and healthy environment and to the preservation of the natural, cultural and healthful qualities of the environment.
 Support.
 MOFGA Testimony.
-The Environment & Natural Resources Committee had a divided report on this legislation.
-The majority of members voted to support it.
-As it would amend the state's constitution, this bill needs 2/3 support in the House and Senate to pass.
+As this bill sought to amend the state's constitution, it required 2/3 support in the House and Senate to pass.
+Champions of the bill in the House did not have enough votes to pass the bill in that chamber so the legislation never came up for a roll call.

 LD 993 An Act to Facilitate Stakeholder Input Regarding Forest Policy in Maine This bill creates the Maine Forest Advisory Board to advise Maine's Bureau of Forestry on a variety of forestry issues and to provide input on the state forest action plan required under the federal Food, Conservation, and Energy Act of 2008.
 Support.
 This bill is on the Common Agenda of Maine's Environmental Priorities Coalition.
 MOFGA Testimony.
-The House and Senate voted in support of this bill.
-It is now under consideration by the Appropriations and Financial Affairs Committee.
+The House and Senate voted in support of this bill but the Senate placed it on the Special Appropriations Table and it died because the Appropriations and Financial Affairs Committee would not approve the mere $5,130 fiscal note attached to the legislation.
+The Senate voted to remove the fiscal note rendering the bill in non-concurrence between the House and Senate.
+The House did not have time to vote on the amendment when the Legislature adjourned on May 10, 2024.

 LD 1006 An Act to Ensure Access to Safe Drinking Water from Household Wells in Rural Areas by Expanding Testing This bill would add PFAS contaminants to the Department of Health and Human Services' uniform testing recommendation for private wells.
 It would provide educational outreach and free testing for PFAS in household well water of low-income residents.
 Support.
 MOFGA supports this legislation but did not submit official testimony.
-The House and Senate voted in support of this bill.
-It is now under consideration by the Appropriations and Financial Affairs Committee.
+The House and Senate voted in support of this bill but the Senate placed it on the Special Appropriations Table and the Financial Affairs Committee did not agree to fund it.

 LD 1009 An Act Regarding the Reduction and Recycling of Food Waste This bill establishes a decision tree for managing food scraps – first, minimizing waste at the point of generation, then directing edible food scraps to establishments that can use them for human consumption, then diverting scraps for agricultural use including for consumption by animals, then using food scraps for composting or anaerobic digestion for soil amendments, and finally subjecting the food scraps to anaerobic digestion not followed by soil application.
 Support.
 MOFGA Testimony.
-The majority of the Environment and Natural Resources Committee voted in support of this bill.
-It awaits votes in the House and Senate.
+The House and Senate voted in support of this bill but the Senate placed it on the Special Appropriations Table and the Financial Affairs Committee did not agree to fund it.

 LD 1215 An Act to End the Sale of Flavored Tobacco Products This bill would prohibit the sale and distribution of flavored tobacco products, including flavored cigars and electronic smoking devices.
 Support.
 This bill is on the Common Agenda of Maine's Environmental Priorities Coalition, of which MOFGA is a member.
 MOFGA did not submit official testimony.
-The Senate passed this bill in the 2023 legislative session.
-It awaits a vote in the House this year.
+The Senate passed this bill in the 2023 legislative session but it never came up for a vote in the House in the 2024 session.

-LD 1285 An Act to Extend Funding for the Land for Maine's Future Program This bill provides ongoing funding ($10 million a year in fiscal years 23-24 and 24-25 for Maine's Land for Maine's Future program.
+LD 1285 An Act to Extend Funding for the Land for Maine's Future Program This bill sought to provide ongoing funding ($10 million a year) in fiscal years 23-24 and 24-25 for Maine's Land for Maine's Future program.
 Support.
 MOFGA testimony.
-The House and Senate voted in support of this bill.
-It is now under consideration by the Appropriations and Financial Affairs Committee.
+The House and Senate voted in support of this bill but the Senate placed it on the Special Appropriations Table and the Financial Affairs Committee did not agree to fund this particular legislation.
+Fortunately, the budget includes one-time funding for the Land for Maine's Future Program.

 Social Justice & Equity